shobhitka/shobhitka.github.io/about.md

 # Legal Disclaimer

 All opinions expressed in this site are mine alone and do not imply opinions by Intel Corporation or any of its subsidaries.
-All the content shared on this site is governed by [Creative Commons Attribution-ShareAlike 4.0 Internation License](https://creativecommons.org/licenses/by-sa/4.0/)
+All the content shared on this site is governed by [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/)